 Old Futures: Speculative Fiction and Queer Possibility.
-Monograph.
-Forthcoming with NYU Press in 2018.
+New York, NY: NYU Press, 2018.

 Ada: A Journal of Gender, New Media & Technology Issue 3: Feminist Science Fiction.
 Open access peer reviewed journal published by the Fembot Collective.
 November 2013.

 With Jayna Brown.
 Social Text Periscope: Speculative Life.
 January 2012.
 Curated series of short online essays published by the peer reviewed journal Social Text.